Salem University: Athletics

 The Salem athletic teams are called the Tigers.
 The university is a member of the Division II level of the National Collegiate Athletic Association (NCAA), primarily competing as an NCAA D-II Independent for most of its sports since the 2016–17 academic year (which they were a member on a previous stint from 2010–11 to 2012–13); while being an associate member of the Eastern College Athletic Conference (ECAC) for some of its sports.
 The Tigers previously competed as a member of the Great Midwest Athletic Conference (G-MAC) from 2013–14 to 2015–16; as well as a charter member of the defunct West Virginia Intercollegiate Athletic Conference (WVIAC) from 1924–25 to 2009–10.
+They have also competed as a dual affliate with the United States Collegiate Athletic Association (USCAA) since the 2022–23 school year, thus winning national championships in men's basketball (2023), women's basketball (2024), and baseball (2025).

-Salem competes in 17 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, soccer, swimming, tennis, track & field and water polo; while women's sports basketball, cross country, soccer, softball, swimming, tennis, track & field, volleyball and water polo.
+Salem competes in 14 intercollegiate varsity sports: Men's sports include baseball, basketball, soccer, swimming, tennis, wrestling, water polo; while women's sports basketball, soccer, softball, swimming, volleyball, tennis, and water polo.

-G-MAC tenure
+Conference membership

+Salem competed as original members of the WVIAC beginning in 1924–25, and remained a member through 2009–10 (including through that conference's transition from NAIA to NCAA Division II in 1995-1996).
+The WVIAC folded shortly thereafter in 2013.
+The majority of the former WVIAC joined the Mountain East Conference, which had its first season of competition in 2013.

 Salem is one of four West Virginia schools that joined the G-MAC in July 2013.
 The other three schools were former WVIAC colleagues of Salem that had been cast adrift in the breakup of the WVIAC.
 Salem left the G-MAC at the end of the 2015–16 season.
 According to an official statement issued by the G-MAC: “Salem International will be conducting a final year of (G-MAC) affiliation in 2015-2016.

-The institution is exploring alternate Division II conference membership options beginning with the 2016–17 season.”
-As of the 2022–23 school year, Salem remains an independent NCAA Division II institution with no conference affiliation in basketball, baseball, softball, volleyball and soccer.
-The Salem men's and women's swimming programs compete as an affiliate member in Conference Carolinas.
+The institution has been exploring alternate Division II conference membership options beginning with the 2016–17 season.”
+As of the 2023–24 school year, Salem remains an independent NCAA Division II institution with no conference affiliation in most sports, with the exception being men's and women's water polo that compete in the Western Water Polo Association.

-Water polo

-Salem's women's water polo team faced Marist in the opening round of the 2021 NCAA Women's Water Polo Championship, in a losing effort 9–8.
+However, Salem University and the Mountain East Conference reached a non-conference scheduling agreement for men's and women's basketball, men's and women's soccer, volleyball, baseball, and softball beginning in August 2023 in the wake of the sudden closure of then Mountain East member Alderson Broaddus University.
+The agreement was renewed in the wake of another MEC member closure, Notre Dame College, in the spring of 2024.
+The agreement appears intact for the 2025-2026 year, but the future of the relationship has not been made public.